-CONCLUSIONS
+7. CONCLUSIONS

 Research on the evolvement of the DDI in the Zandspruit community allows for the interaction between different role players and stakeholders which include academics, social and technical researchers, NGOs, Monash University, Meraka Institute and most importantly, the Zandspruit community.
-The application of the LL methodology is seen as a vehicle to support the development and empowerment of all the role players involved, enhanced by a better understanding of the social-political context of research and action.
+The application of the LL methodology, particularly sensitized by understandings drawn from Community Informatics, and Community-based research is seen as a vehicle to support the development and empowerment of all the role players involved, enhanced by a better understanding of the social-political context of research and action.
 Community-based needs and input is highly recognized and encouraged.
-The potential of future papers and idea generation is indicated and research perspectives outlined and this allows for a fertile ground for action and research where the DDI is a social-technical change agent set in action through human agency.
+The potential of future papers, ideas generation and activity is indicated for South Africa and Australia, where the particular needs of Indigenous communities must be incorporated into any project on the ground.
+Different research perspectives and issues have been outlined and this allows for a fertile ground for action and research where the DDI is a social-technical change agent set in action through human activity in different high-needs contexts.